 This one is SO IMPORTANT.

 If you are planning to go to any popular tourist attractions, restaurants, or museums, buy your tickets early!

-When we were in Europe, we were able to “cut” hundreds of people, simply because we had bought our ticket on line in advanced!
+When we were in Europe, we were able to “cut” hundreds of people, simply because we had bought our ticket online in advance!
 This will save you potentially hours of your precious vacation time.

 Additionally, make sure to buy your tickets way ahead of time.
 Think months ahead.
 Especially for popular places, reservations fill up quickly!
 Make your itinerary early, and confirm your plans knowing you have a ticket or reservation already.